Conner-Anderson/discord-hvz-docs/docs/index.md

 ### Features

 - Registers players for the game through a questionnaire
-- Accepts tag reports from players by validating tags, changing player factions, and announcing the tag to all players
+- Accepts tag reports from players by validating tags, changing player roles, and announcing the tag to all players
 - Displays the zombie tag geneology and other statistics
 - Displays player and tag information in a live Google Sheet for easy administration
 - Fully supports both desktop and mobile users